michalgwo/maplibre-compose/docs/docs/roadmap.md

 - Add support for platform location services on macOS, Windows, and Linux.
 - Fix or investigate map loading on Linux (currently segfaults for unknown reason).
+- Improve stability on Windows.
 - Validate that display density is handled correctly on all three desktop platforms.
 On Linux, validate both Wayland and X11.
-- Fix keeping CAMetalLayer with the AWT Canvas on macOS.

 ### [JS Parity](https://github.com/maplibre/maplibre-compose/issues/222)